 I thought I’d check it out.
 I’ve been doing that – from time to time – for over two years.
 This post is about what I’ve found out.
 (Summary: not much – there’s smoke, but no fire.)

 In a 1993 interview with the LA Times, Browne said, ‘I’m not going to provide the actual details of what did happen, because it’s not anybody’s business.’

 Its understandable that he’d say that – but he’s wrong.
 Because of his fame, it’s the business of anyone who cares about his music, and who cares about domestic violence.

-Browne called the police at some point, apparently to report someone ransacking his house.
-When they arrived, Browne told them that everything was fine.
+Browne called the police at some point, supposedly to report someone ransacking his house.
+When they arrived, Browne supposedly told them that everything was fine.
 The police left.
 It’s not clear if they saw or spoke to Hannah.

-Browne left the house and called Hannah’s sister, who took her to a local hospital where she was treated by a doctor for injuries reportedly including bruises on her face and ribs, and a broken finger.
+Apparently Hannah then left the house and called her sister, who took her to a local hospital where she was treated by a doctor for injuries reportedly including bruises on her face and ribs, and a broken finger.